ncovercash/sample_projects/README.md

 This is where I will put my sample projects, just for fun, in many different languages.

-Any challenges are welcome, and suggestions would be great!
+If you have any projects you wish to add, submit a issue or PR!

 Some java projects may require a library named **objectdraw**.
-This can be found with a quick google search.
+It can be found [here](http://eventfuljava.cs.williams.edu/library/).

-Note: I am attempting to use OOP more and more, so there will be what could be seen as too many functions.